By Mike Ye × Ella (AI) · TrailGenic™ Field Evidence Layer

 Physiology Hub

-Structured physiological data from every field session
+Structured physiological data from field sessions

 Science Hub

-Mechanisms behind what the trail logs measure
+Mechanisms behind what the logs measure

 Recovery & Conditioning